PowerDNS/pdns/pdns/recursordist/docs/http-api/endpoint-cache.rst

   .. versionadded:: 4.4.0

-  :query type: If set only flush records of the specified type name.
+  :query type: If set the recursor only flushes records of the specified type name.

   **Example Response:**